chrisdewa/unbelipy/README.md

 - `'-Infinity'` is accepted by the API as a parameter for cash or bank (edit_balance and set_balance), but it does not appear to affect the balance.
 This is caused because the API receives -Infinity as null which is also used when the value didn't change.
 At the moment there is no word this is going to be fixed.
-- Rate limits are not yet completely functional, it is recommended to run the Client with parameters `prevent_rate_limits` and `retry_rate_limits` set to `False` until they're finished.

 # Credits
 - Currently, global rate limit is handled by Martijn Pieters' [aiolimiter](https://github.com/mjpieters/aiolimiter).